 Other IoT adoption use cases include:

-Use cases of Internet of Things in Germany
+Use cases of the Internet of Things in Germany

 As mentioned, the automotive and industrial IoT sectors are the two strongest aspects of the German IoT market and their growth is expected to continue in the foreseeable future.